 LA City Council Approves Contracts For Mental Health Services At City Libraries

 The L.A.
 City Council approved three new contracts Tuesday for mental health services at public libraries.
-The more than $800,000 in contracts will provide help for library staff who encounter people going through a mental health crisis as well as provide case management and counseling for library patrons.
+The contracts total more than $800,000 and will provide help for library staff who encounter people going through a mental health crisis as well as provide case management and counseling for library patrons.

-What’s Next: Pickard-Four expects at least five additional contracts will follow the first three.
+Pickard-Four expects at least five additional contracts will follow the first three.
 The services will soon be available at the Central Library and some branch libraries.
-Ask at your local LA library for more info on how to benefit from these services.
+Ask at your local L.A. library for more info on how to benefit from these services.

-Go Deeper: Public Libraries Are A Source Of Help For The Unhoused — But Their Reach Is Limited

 -